yuengdelahoz/Resnet/README.md

-My implementation of the resnet architecture based on [original paper](https://arxiv.org/pdf/1512.03385.pdf).
+My implementation of the resnet architecture, based on [original paper](https://arxiv.org/pdf/1512.03385.pdf).
+Look at Table 1 in paper for reference.
-I am going to use keras 2.0.
+I am going to use keras 2.0 to build model.